MehtaAlo/Mag7/README.md

 ![Tesla Logo](https://upload.wikimedia.org/wikipedia/commons/thumb/e/e8/Tesla_logo.png/1200px-Tesla_logo.png)

-🧩 Tech Stack
+Tech Stack:

-Frontend
+Frontend:

-HTML5, CSS3, JavaScript (Vanilla)
+HTML5, CSS3, JavaScript

-Chart.js / D3.js (for visualizations)

-Fetch API / Axios for asynchronous data calls

-Backend
+Chart.js(for visualizations)

+API:

+Alpha Vantage API for real-time stock price information

+Backend:

-Flask / Node.js (for API handling & caching)
+Node.js(for API handling & caching)

-MongoDB / PostgreSQL (for storing analytics & news)

-APIs

-Yahoo Finance API

-Finnhub.io

-NewsAPI.org

 💡 Educational Value

-Mag7 is more than just a dashboard — it’s an interactive classroom for finance and data analytics.
+Mag7 is more than just a dashboard, its paradise for investors looking to begin their investing journey through stock-research, or successful hedge funds looking to continue theirs.

 Users can:

-Learn how real-time stock APIs work.

-Understand financial visualizations.
+Visualize data from the magnificient 7 in real-time, at a moments notice at their fingertips as opposed to switching between 7 different tabs.

+Understand financial cues to spot market trends, given that the big 7 stock fluctuations influence the entirety of the market.

+****Note**** Some of our market data may be inaccurate, we do not assert complete accuracy for all elements however, our stock prices are unequivocally correct.
+Furthermore, please note our data may not update momentarily with the market, our prices may lag 1-2 minutes behind.
+Thank you for your patience.
+After-hours market data is not reflected.